This is the multi-page printable view of this section. Click here to print.

 Each commit must be signed-off.
 You can do this by adding a sign-off line to your commit messages.
 When committing changes in your local branch, add the -S flag to the git commit command:

-$ git commit -S -m "YOUR_COMMIT_MESSAGE"
+$ git commit -S -m "YOUR_COMMIT_MESSAGE" # Creates a signed commit

 You can find more comprehensive details on how to sign off git commits by referring to the GitHub section on signing commits.